tamus-cyber/cyber.tamus.edu/policy.md

 | Standard | [Texas A&M System Security Control Standards Catalog](https://cyber-standards.tamus.edu/catalog/) |
 | Standard | [Online Privacy Standard](https://cyber-standards.tamus.edu/privacy-standard) |

-## System Offices Cybersecurity Standards and Procedures
+## System Offices Cybersecurity Rules, Standards and Procedures

-These standards and procedures guide the Texas A&M System Offices in delivering information security and compliance activities.
-These standards and procedures can be found here:
+These rules, standards and procedures guide the Texas A&M System Offices in delivering information security and compliance activities. **They are internal and only apply to the System Offices.**

 | Rule/Procedure/Standard | Document Link
 |---|---|